-We’ve long been following the work of Wondwossen Mezlekia – both for his literally wonderful name and his work at Poor Farmer, a polemical Seattle-based coffee blog that covers Ethiopian coffee news with a watchful, at times controversial eye.
-Anyone reading this should direct their browser post haste to this post on Poor Farmer, from which this is an excerpt:
+We’ve long been following the website Poor Farmer, a polemical Seattle-based coffee blog that covers Ethiopian coffee news with a watchful, at times controversial eye.
+Anyone reading this should direct their browser post-haste to this post on Poor Farmer, from which this is an excerpt:

 The Government of Ethiopia has recently issued yet another directive that is filled with ambiguity and disregard to proper implementation of trade policies that affect everyone in the logistics supply chain…The directive is difficult to comprehend in more ways than one.
 First, the letter uses “bulk container” and “loose container” interchangeably and without distinction…

 The directive indicates the possibility of granting a special permit when approved by the Ministry of Trade, but does not disclose the requirements and procedures for requesting or granting exceptions to the coffees that can be exempted from the rule.
 It seems that exporters or buyers will need to visit someone at the Ministry of Trade..judging from the reactions of international trade partners to the directive, the policy change was not discussed with or publicized enough to reach most of the small and medium-sized coffee roasters in North America and Europe.

 Mezlekia offers a rough translation of the government directive from Amharic to English, as signed by Yakob Yala, State Minister of Trade.
 Mr. Mezlekia is a polarizing figure in the specialty coffee blogosphere, but this is brave, bold, must-read stuff…

 You should also have a look here on the Counter Culture flickr page.
 Tim Hill has just returned home from Ethiopia, and his photos and commentary offer a fascinating view from origin over the past few weeks.